shipwright-io/build/docs/buildrun.md

 ### Understanding failed BuildRuns

-[DEPRECATED] To make it easier for users to understand why did a BuildRun failed, users can infer from the `Status.FailedAt` field, the pod and container where the failure took place.
+[DEPRECATED] To make it easier for users to understand why did a BuildRun failed, users can infer from the `status.failedAt` field, the pod and container where the failure took place.

-In addition, the `Status.Conditions` will host under the `Message` field a compacted message containing the `kubectl` command to trigger, in order to retrieve the logs.
+In addition, the `status.conditions` will host under the `message` field a compacted message containing the `kubectl` command to trigger, in order to retrieve the logs.

-Lastly, users can check `Status.FailureDetails` field, which includes the same information available in the `Status.FailedAt` field, as well as a humanly-readable error message and reason.
+Lastly, users can check `status.failureDetails` field, which includes the same information available in the `status.failedAt` field, as well as a human-readable error message and reason.
 The message and reason are only included if the build strategy provides them.

 Example of failed BuildRun: